 Children are taught mathematics daily.
-The areas of mathematical learning covered by the National Curriculum 2014 are: Number (number and place value, addition and subtraction, multiplication and division, fractions); measurement, geometry (properties of shapes, position and direction) and statistics, all of which are under-pinned by the requirement to apply understanding to solve problems and to identify patterns.
+The areas of mathematical learning covered by the National Curriculum 2014 are: Number (number and place value, addition and subtraction, multiplication and division, fractions); measurement, geometry (properties of shapes, position and direction) and statistics, all of which are under-pinned by the requirement to apply understanding to solve problems, to identify patterns and reason with number.
 Lesson objectives are always shared with the class and expectations made clear.